ExtinctionEvent/vastai/README.md

      cd /
      app/entrypoint.sh
      ```
    - Wait for the model files to download and initialize.
-Be sure to select the correct CUDA version during setup.

 ### 6. **API Access**
    - Copy your API key from the instance log and start making requests using the OpenAI-compatible API.